Fluid Mechanics

 portrait of Olivier Cleynen

-I am Olivier Cleynen and I will teach you fluid mechanics as if you were my new work colleague.
+I am Olivier Cleynen and I like to explain fluid mechanics as if you were my new work colleague.

 I have a PhD in fluid mechanics but this course is not academic.
 I cut the usual fluff (edge cases, made-up laminar flows, long proofs) to get to the important stuff:

 To be comfortable in this course, you will need solid high-school-level math & physics (vectors, calculus, solid mechanics).
-From there, we will progress rapidly, in 50 lessons of ten minutes each.
+From there, we will progress rapidly, in chunks of ten minutes each.

 Here is a preview of the course: ↓